04 Sep How Bee Pollen Can Help Your Energy and Focus Levels

 According to Alex Woodly, who was the executive director of the prestigious Education Athletic Club in Philadelphia, “Bee pollen works, and it works perfectly.
 Pollen allows athletes to increase their strength and stamina up to 25 percent.
 This increase in strength and endurance may be the key to the secret regenerative power of bee pollen’2.

-Bee Energised energy & focus supplement combines the best quality ingredients to help with energy and focus with organic bee pollen, sustainably sourced from an organic farm in the pristine Galician hills of Spain, as well as organic Spirulina, Ginseng and organic Matcha Green Tea- also known for its positive effects on focus and energy.
+Bee Energised energy & focus supplement combines the best quality ingredients to help with energy and focus with organic bee pollen, sustainably sourced from an organic farm in the pristine Galician hills of Spain.
+It also contains organic Spirulina, Ginseng and organic Matcha Green Tea- also known for its positive effects on focus and energy.
 The combination of the l-theanine with the caffeine improve attention4, but without the jitters of caffeine alone due to l-theanine’s relaxing effect5.
 Matcha green tea, which uses the whole leaf and a powdering process, also contains more than 3 times as much EGCG as normal green tea6.

 By Susan Alexander BA (Hons), ND, dipNT, RYT(R), mBANT, mCNHC Nutritional consultant

 Foodie idea- add capsule contents of Bee Energised to smoothies & more!

 1 Institute of Apiculture, Taranov, Russia